 Our Curriculum Implementation: How our curriculum is sequenced, taught and assessed.
 How we support pupils with being able to build on their knowledge and as a result, being able to apply that knowledge through taught skills.

 Our vibrant and rich curriculum is designed so that children are not only taught the knowledge appropriate to their year group, but also the skills to enable them to be successful across the curriculum.
 The curriculum consists of planned experiences in school and out: lessons, topic days, outdoor learning, school council, assemblies, clubs, sports, trips and visits, workshops, residential, fund raising, and community work.
-Outcomes are designed to meet the requirements of the National Curriculum but also developed further in order to meet the local needs of our varied and diverse school community.
+Outcomes are designed to meet the requirements of the National Curriculum and EYFS Statutory Framework, but also developed further in order to meet the local needs of our varied and diverse school community.

 The curriculum is mapped out for the year for each year group and each year group has clear ‘non-negotiables’ which we aim for every child to meet before they move on the next year group.
 This ensures that children are ready for each stage of their learning and transition is easier between key stages but also between classes.